ztlaistn/MegaMindz/database/documentation/database_basics.md

 create_new_room: Will check if the room you want to add already exists.
 If it does, it will resolve with -1.
 If it doesn't, it will add the row to the table, with the owner getting an owner role.
 Then resolve with the added room_code (should be the same one as passed).

-find_user_role_in_rooms: will take a client, user_id, and room_code.
-Returns the user's role in the given room, or -1 if they do not have a role in that room yet.
+find_user_in_room_roll: will take a client, user_id, and room_code.
+Returns the user's row in the given room, or null if they do not have a role in that room yet.

 set_role: takes a client, user_id, role, and room_code.
 Gives the user that given role in that given room.
 If the user already has a role in that room, updates that row, otherwise makes a new row.
-Returns a promise that will resolve with the user_id that was modified (should be the same one passed).
+Returns a promise that will resolve with the row that was modified/added (should be the same one passed).

+close_room: takes a client and room_code.
+Will delete all rows in the table that refer to the given room.
+Will return a promise with the room_code of the affected rows.